fukairui/fukairui.github.io/_pages/about.md

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 One co-first-author paper has been accepted to AAAI 2025.
-- *2024.11*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2025 August Cycle(Research Track).
+- *2024.11*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2025 August Cycle (Research Track).
-- *2024.08* &nbsp;🥳🥳 I went to Barcelona, Spain to attend the KDD conference to deliver an oral presentation of our paper DIET.
+- *2024.08*: &nbsp;🥳🥳 I went to Barcelona, Spain to attend the KDD conference to deliver an oral presentation of our paper DIET.
-- *2024.05*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2024(Research Track).
+- *2024.05*: &nbsp;🎉🎉 One first-author paper has been accepted to KDD 2024 (Research Track).
 - *2023.07*: &nbsp;🥳🥳 I went to Fuzhou, China to attend the CICAI conference to deliver an oral presentation and won the Best Paper Award.
 - *2023.06*: &nbsp;🎉🎉 One first-author paper has been accepted to CICAI 2023.